What is the best kegel exerciser?

 Benefits of Kegel Exercises

 We bet you know at least one mom who passes urine when they laugh, sneeze, cough or jump.
 That’s known as stress incontinence and is caused by weak pelvic floor muscles.
-The pelvic floor surrounds the area that control your urine flow and by tightening it you stop the leaks.
-Having children usually causes this and it will continue and worsen if you don’t do something about it.
+The pelvic floor surrounds the area that controls your urine flow, and by tightening it, you stop the leaks.
+Having children usually causes this, and it will continue and worsen if you don’t do something about it.

 You can prevent this happening by strengthening your pelvic floor.
 Your muscle will be strong enough to hold your cervix in place and prevent a prolapse happening.